AndyShiue/Ende-readme/README.md

 In contrast to the ordered variadic type, there is `Row[''Type]`, which is the **unordered variadic type**, the type of maps from strings to types.
 This could be used for row polymorphism, e.g.

 (TBD)

-# Memory Management

-Until now, the language is still fairly compatible with system programming.
-Functions are ... well, functions; non-capturing lambdas are function pointers.
-`data` are enums in C each with a tag indicating its variant to make them type safe but records specifically can be implemented as structs in C: I didn't say recursive types work.
-Surely some form of recursive type must be implemented in order to make Ende really useful, but I think it should be done with explicit pointer; I will discuss on it later.
-`mod`s are modules.
-Generics are monomorphized at compile time.
-`impl`s have nothing to do with runtime.

-## Heap Allocation

-Perhaps the most important topic in memory management is heap allocation.
-In order to make Ende a system programming language, users of the language must be able to manipulate raw pointers.
-But in addition to it, there are supposed to be a higher-level interface for normal programmers since manipulating raw pointers are highly unsafe thus error-prone.
-I've consider 3 different approaches in the past:

-1. **The Rust Approach**:
-   closest to bare metal and theoretically the most efficient but requires lots and lots of lang items.

-2. **The Swift Approach**:
-   Doesn't require a garbage collector (GC), but instead implicitly using reference counting everywhere.
-   Cycles between reference counted (RC) pointers could cause memory leak and users have to be very careful about it.
-   Dereferencing an unowned pointer could fail.

-3. **The Java Approach**:
-   GC everywhere.
-   The safest solution the easiest to use, but one sometimes needs to *stop the world*.
-   Bad for application needing low latency.

-I prefered the approach of using RC *explicitly* at the beginning, but found out that doesn't work quite well.
-One would end up need to write out RC almost everywhere.
-Although that would arguably make Ende *Rust++*, I think explicit is better than implicit and by far Rust's solution is the best one also because implementing ownership doesn't prevent Ende from implementing explicit RC/GC.
-I'll try to descibe the compiler work needed in the rest of this section.

-(TBD)